-At Launch Space, I give my employees Friday afternoon for activities related to their personal development.
+At Launch Space, I give my employees Friday afternoon activities related to their personal development.
 It's an excellent way to end the week.
 I also have a budget for activities that the staff can spend on books, courses, and other resources.

 Employees naturally have a responsibility to their employers.
 But what leaders and business owners often forget is that they have a responsibility to their team, too.
-Ensuring a great employee experience your responsibility as a leader and business owner.
+Ensuring a great employee experience is your responsibility as a leader and business owner.

 If your staff are happy, they will be more productive and stay with your company longer.
 You will also build a reputation as a great place to work, making it easier for you to attract the best talent.